14K Gold: The Complete Guide

 Disadvantages of 14K rose gold:

 The price of 14K gold doesn’t change much when it comes to color.
-For instance, this white gold solitaire setting costs $420, a similar ring in yellow gold costs $420 and a similar setting in rose gold is priced at $430.
+For instance, this white gold solitaire setting from Brian Gavin costs $440, a similar ring in yellow gold from Blue Nile costs $410 and a similar setting in rose gold from James Allen is priced at $420.

 The metal you choose for your jewelry should depend mostly on appearance, but also on longevity and cost.
 14K gold is affordable compared to platinum and 18K gold options, making it an excellent choice for many budgets.
-14K gold is ideal for engagement rings, but also pendants, bracelets, earrings and other fine jewelry pieces.
+14K gold is ideal for engagement rings, but also pendants, bracelets, earrings, promise rings, and other fine jewelry pieces.

 When it comes to determining the color of gold for an engagement ring, you’ll want to make sure the diamond looks white in relation to its setting.
-For instance, this J colored Oval diamond, which sometimes has a slight tint, looks white in relation to its 14K yellow gold setting.
+For instance, this J colored round cut diamond from Blue Nile, which sometimes has a slight tint, looks white in relation to a 14K yellow gold setting.
 Yellow gold is often a great match for a stone with a lower color grade.
-This G color graded diamond pairs well with a white gold setting, though would certainly still look colorless in yellow or rose gold as well.
+This G color-graded diamond from James Allen pairs well with a white gold setting, though would certainly still look colorless in yellow or rose gold as well.

 No matter the color you choose, 14K gold is an ideal choice for jewelry that will be worn daily and carries special meaning.